ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 Advanced YAML features can help you copy the same symbols into multiple `:defines` test file matchers.

-The following advanced example illustrates how to create a set of file matches for test preprocessing that are identical to test compilation with one addition.
+The following advanced example illustrates how to create a set of compilation symbols for test preprocessing that are identical to test compilation with one addition.

-In brief, this example uses YAML to copy all the `:test` file matchers into `:preprocess` and add an additional symbol to the list for all test file wildcard matching.
+In brief, this example uses YAML features to copy the `:test` matcher configuration that matches all test executables into the `:preprocess` context and then add an additional compilation symbol to the list.

 ```yaml
 :defines: